kstenerud/concise-encoding/DESIGN.md

 When documents are versioned to a specification, designers are free to change anything (including the very structure of the document aside from the version specifier), with no danger to legacy systems: A document beginning with [0x83 0x01] is only decodable by a CBE version 1 decoder, and a document beginning with [0x83 0x02] is only decodable by a CBE version 2 decoder.

-### Small Integers

-Integer is one of the most commonly used data types, and small values are much more common than large values in the wild (with the majority falling between -100 and 100).

-Small integer types in CBE are encoded as the type codes themselves, such that one can simply cast the type code to a signed 8-bit integer.
-The other types take the remaining type code space 101 to 127 and -101 to -128.
-This keeps the encoding size down for the most commonly encountered values.

 ### Short Array Forms

 Arrays normally have a length field following the type field, but for very small arrays this starts to take up a significant amount of overhead.
 In a 2-byte string, the total overhead (type code + length) is 50% of the complete object, and for a 1-byte string it's a whopping 66%!